Site Map

 - Ad-valorem Tax

 The next largest tax source for the federal government comes from social insurance taxes like the FICA tax on wages.
 It fluctuates much less than the income tax.
-In 1985 social insurance taxes collected 6.3 percent of GDP and had increased modestly to 6.6 percent of GDP just before the 1990-91 recession.
-In the 1990s boom social insurance taxes collected between 6.4 and 6.6 percent of GDP.
-In the 2000s social insurance taxes started out in 2001 at 6.8 percent of GDP then declined to 5.95 percent of GDP in 2010.
-Social insurance tax collections dropped to 5.4 percent in 2011 and 2012 when the federal government cut the FICA tax rate for two years.
-Social insurance tax collections are expected to increase back over 6 percent of GDP by the mid 2010s.
+In 1990 social insurance taxes collected 6.4 percent of GDP.
+In the 1990s boom social insurance taxes collected between 6.2 and 6.4 percent of GDP.
+In the 2000s social insurance taxes started out in 2001 at 6.5 percent of GDP then declined to 5.8 percent of GDP in 2010.
+Social insurance tax collections dropped to 5.2 percent in 2012 when the federal government cut the FICA tax rate for two years.
+Social insurance tax collections increased back to 5.85 percent of GDP in 2015.

-Other revenue sources amount to about 1 percent of GDP.
+Other federal revenue sources amount to about 1 percent of GDP.

 As the chart shows, the yield from income taxes fluctuates with the economy, and the fluctuation has been getting worse with the dot-com recession of 2001-02 and the Great Recession of 2007-09.